As cloud computing grows in importance, multiple clouds will become increasingly commonplace, and it is therefore...

 Download further resources on cloud computing

-Cloud computing for
+Cloud computing for business

 This guide from the Open Group offers advice on assessing how cloud fits into your IT organisation.